fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v1.6.1/New-AzureRemoteAppCollection.md

 ```

 ### -Location
-Specifies the azure_2 region of the collection.
+Specifies the Azure region of the collection.

 ```yaml
 Type: String